elesto-dao/elesto/docs/Reference/README.md

 # Reference Documentation

-How to use the Cosmos Cash Reference Documentation.
+How to use the Elesto Reference Documentation.

 - [Reference Documentation](#reference-documentation)
   - [Introduction](#introduction)